-Why does God allow suffering?
+Why do bad things happen and why do people suffer in this life?
 This post has been rolling around in my head for a long time.
 Here’s what I’ve learned so far.

 Why, God?
 I love and follow You, so why do I hurt so bad?